Library staff is happy to provide resources to facilitate lifelong learning, evidence-informed patient care and successful practice.

 We primarily accept requests that relate to the mission of the college.
 For strictly personal needs, please contact your local public library or talk to us about fee for service.

-Any journal articles or book chapters copied at Life West library, or received through interlibrary loan, are for your personal use only.
-Copies should not be further redistributed without permission of the copyright holder.
+All journal articles. book chapters or other material under copyright duplicated at Life West Library, or received through interlibrary loan, are for your personal study and use only.
+Copies can not be redistributed without permission of the copyright holder.

-Turnaround time for copies is usually 2-5 days.
+Turnaround time for copies is typically 2-5 days.

-We deliver copies by PDF via email; by OCLC Article Exchange when publisher's license requires secure transmission; and by mail when license explicitly prohibits file sharing.
+We deliver copies as .pdf documents via email; by OCLC Article Exchange when publisher's license requires secure transmission; and by mail when license explicitly prohibits file sharing.

 Turnaround time for returnable loans is usually 2-4 weeks.

-Life West Library is committed to preserving the history and evolution of chiropractic represented in print journals that may never be digitized.
-We will scan and send articles in PDF format.
+Life West Library is committed to preserving the history and evolution of chiropractic represented in print journals many of which are unavailable as electronic documents.
+We will scan and send articles in .pdf format upon request to the Life West Community and affliated patrons only.